PseudoDevs/IamGhost/FATAL8.md

-Last updated: 2024-04-02 18:36:23
+Last updated: 2024-04-02 18:36:56
-Random Quote: The two most powerful warriors are patience and time. - Leo Tolstoy
+Random Quote: The sum of wisdom is that time is never lost that is devoted to work. - Ralph Waldo Emerson